 Aging is linked to muscle loss and weakness, known as sarcopenia.

-Science has established that those older adults who consume more protein lose 40% less muscle mass than those who consume less – and protein supplements, such as whey isolate, may also slow the rate of muscle loss and increase muscle mass.
+Science has established (see additional sources below this article) that those older adults who consume more protein lose 40% less muscle mass than those who consume less – and protein supplements, such as whey isolate, may also slow the rate of muscle loss and increase muscle mass.

 What Happens During the Aging Process?